vishvega/Magento-2-Add-Customer-Attribute/README.md

 By default only Magento Enterprise has the ability to add customer attributes using the backend/admin panel.
 For Magento community editions, you may have to create your own custom module to do that.

 ##Installation

+Step 1: Download the extension

+Step 2: Unzip the file in a temporary directory

+Step 3: Upload it to your Magento installation root directory -> app->code

+Step 4: Disable the cache under System­ >> Cache Management (Not mandatory)

+Step 5: Enter the followings at the command line, one after another:

+php bin/magento setup:upgrade
+php bin/magento setup:di:compile
+php bin/magento setup:static-content:deploy en_US (This may change depending on your store language) php bin/magento indexer:reindex
+php bin/magento cache:clean